 The evidence is clear; Cardinus has found that one of the most common reasons for a driver training course to be cancelled is when a tyre is found to be illegal and therefore unlikely to be able to do its job.

-Just as a tyre defect that was unnoticed by the driver is a common cause for MOT failure.
-Driving on under-inflated tyres for long periods will increase wear rates significantly, as well as adversely, affecting braking and handling.
+- Driving on under-inflated tyres for long periods will increase wear rates significantly, as well as adversely, affecting braking and handling.

 - Poor tyres can reduce performance of your car.

 - Poor tyres can increase your stopping distance and raise the risk of skidding – putting not only yourself, but other road users in danger.

 - Underinflated or worn tyres can increase fuel consumption and CO2 emissions – causing you to spend more money and put your long-term health at serious risk.
 This release of increased CO2 emissions will be adding to the negative effects of the environment.

 Why do we assume that the holder of a driving licence knows how to check tyre condition, defects and tread depth – when so many clearly do not?
 It is obvious that no-one would choose to knowingly gamble with their own safety.